near/borsh-construct-py/README.md

 poetry install

 ```
-3. Install [nox-poetry](https://github.com/cjolowicz/nox-poetry) (note: do not use Poetry to install this)
+3. Install [nox-poetry](https://github.com/cjolowicz/nox-poetry) (note: do not use Poetry to install this, see [here](https://medium.com/@cjolowicz/nox-is-a-part-of-your-global-developer-environment-like-poetry-pre-commit-pyenv-or-pipx-1cdeba9198bd))
 4. Activate the poetry shell:
 ```sh
 poetry shell